HttpAnimation/SilverOS/README.md

 # SilverOS

-SilverOS is an operating system simulator designed for being :3.
+SilverOS is a user-friendly operating system simulator designed with :3 in mind.

 ## Installation - Source

-To install SilverOS, follow these steps:
+To install SilverOS from the source, follow these straightforward steps:

-1. Open a terminal.
+1. Open your terminal.
 2. Run the following command:

 ```bash